michaelhthomas/CSC-223-Lab-5/README.md

-# CSC-223 Lab 4: JSON Parsing of Geometry Figures
+# CSC-223 Lab 5: Builders for JSON Parsing and Visitors Over Geometry Figure Trees

-Implements parsers that allow JavaScript Object Notation (JSON) to be used as an input language format to encode geometry figures.
+JSON parsing and visitor implementations which encapsulate operations like unparsing into more cohesive class implementations using Builder and Visitor design patterns.

 ## Credits

 - Michael Thomas <@michaelhthomas>
 - Michael Leiby <@bandguymichael>
-- Julia Hogg <@juliaehogg>